vogt4nick/recipes.vogt4nick.com/src/en/soups/egg-drop-soup/index.md

 Remove soup from heat, and, stirring continuously, slowly pour egg in a thin stream.

-This techinique gives one very fine strands of egg bits which incorporate into the final product.
+This technique gives one very fine strands of egg bits which incorporate into the final product.

 ## Whirlpool Method